derby-developers/api_doc/source/includes/instant_racing/_slot_plays.md

 Field | Description
 ----- | -----------
 number | the payline number
-payoff_amount | the amount won from this payline
+multiplier | the multiplier awarded from this payline payoff_amount | the total amount won from this payline

 ## New Slot Play